jaison5/IEEE-AIoT/README.md

 Please follow the contribution guidelines in CONTRIBUTING.md.

-📝 License
-MIT License — see the LICENSE file for details.

-🙏 Acknowledgments
+##🙏 Acknowledgments
 Ultralytics for the YOLO framework

 AIoT research community for continuous support

 Open-source contributors for dataset management and training scripts

-⭐ If this repository helped your work, please give it a star!
+##⭐ If this repository helped your work, please give it a star!